 This post was first published on October 17, 2013.
-We’ve updated it with new solutions and added a guide with a bonus infographic to help you grow on Instagram.
+We’ve updated it with new solutions and added a guide with a bonus infographic to help you create an Instagram RSS feed.

 Have you ever wanted to share your Instagram photos or videos with your social media audience or display them on your blog or website?
 One of the biggest challenges with Instagram is determining how to maximize your content outside the Instagram app.

 An RSS feed is an easy solution.
-Creating a feed of your Instagram content provides flexibility to extend the reach of your images and video taken inside the app.
+Creating an Instagram RSS feed of your Instagram content provides flexibility to extend the reach of your images and video taken inside the app.

 Solution #1 – Instagram to RSS with dlvr.it